adechazal/my-website/_posts/2025-02-04-SAB121_rescinded.markdown

 date: 2025-02-04
 categories: [financial services]
 tags: [finance, investing, digital assets, custody]
+excerpt: "Banks are now free to Custodize digital assets and the Crypto-bros couldn't be happier about it."
 ---

 # Crypto Custody Shakeup: SAB 122 Rescinds Controversial Regulation